What kind of home damage can a flood cause?

 The appliances in your home, including the heating, ventilation and air conditioning system, water heaters or refrigerators, can be compromised by flood water.
 If you re-enter your home and find that they are wet or damaged, you should turn off the home's electricity, if it's safe to do so, and refrain from using them until they've been inspected by a professional, recommends Ready.gov.

-Keep in mind that the food in your home may also spoil due to lack of refrigeration from a power outage, or from coming into contact with flood water.
+Keep in mind that the food in your home may also spoil due to lack of refrigeration from a power outage, or from encountering with flood water.
 Be sure to throw away items that have produced mold or emit a foul odor.
 The Centers for Disease Control and Prevention (CDC) states that if you doubt the quality of any food items, you should throw them away.

 Mold and mildew